sylvain-meunier/stageL3/Rapport/rapport.typ

 == Motivations

-There are three main issues with the previous models, apart from the necessary knowledge of the sheet music, that are : salient sensibility to tempo initialization (cf. @init_curve), unstability that requires some time to (possibly) converge (cf. @large_curve and @init_curve), and difficulty to accurately estimate relevant values of the constant internal parameters.
+There are three main issues with the previous models, apart from the prior knowledge of the sheet music, that are : salient sensibility to tempo initialization (cf. @init_curve), unstability that requires some time to (possibly) converge (cf. @large_curve and @init_curve), and difficulty to accurately estimate relevant values of the constant internal parameters.
 According to our implementation, @large_dynamics_1999 is a particularly chaotic model regarding the latter.\

 We will present here two models focusing on tackling mainly the first two issues previously presented.
 Those rely on a specific musical property of division : in symbolic notations of music, every single event can be comprehended as a mutliple of a certain unit called a @tatum, usually expressed in beat unit.
 Therefore, the real events of a performance, or rather their duration, can be interpreted as multiple of this tatum.
 However, considering a non-constant tempo, the real value (i.e., real duration in seconds) of this tatum may evolve through time, whereas the symbolic value remains constant anyway.
 Actually, detecting the tatum is equivalent to transcript the performance to sheet music, which a rather more complicated task than tempo estimation.
 For instance, there are several ways to write down sheet musics that are undistinguishable when performed.
 We call this ambiguity _tempo octaves_ (cf @ann1).